Beanalini/mars-rover-tech-task/README.md

 ## Usage

-Program interaction is either via running unit tests or via running the application from the index entry point file.
+Program interaction is either via running unit tests or via running the application from the index entry point file and viewing output to the console.

 The run jest tests, at the command prompt enter: